billagee/blog.likewise.org/content/2017-02-19-debugging-a-javascript-webdriverio-project-in-vscode.markdown

 ?
 Where are your test specs located? ./test/specs/**/*.js ?
 Which reporter do you want to use?
 ?
 Do you want to add a service to your test setup?  selenium-standalone - https://github.com/webdriverio/wdio-selenium-standalone-service
 ?
+Shall I install the services for you?
+Yes
+?
 Level of logging verbosity silent
 ?
 In which directory should screenshots gets saved if a command fails? ./errorShots/ ?
 What is the base url? http://localhost